Kanishk598/URCSoftware_Task2_Kanishk/README.md

 You can run the nodes in multiple ways:

-1. Running the files individually (.py alone, .cpp alone, or combination of .py & .cpp as shown here): `rosrun Task2 increase.py`, `rosrun Task2 decrease.cpp` & `rosrun Task2 constant.py`.
+1. Running the files individually: `rosrun Task2 increase.py`, `rosrun Task2 decrease.py` & `rosrun Task2 constant.py`.
-2. Using launch files: `roslaunch Task2 task2_python.launch` or `roslaunch Task2 task2_cpp.launch`
+2. Using launch files: `roslaunch Task2 task2_python.launch`.

+NOTE: Working on the order of launch of nodes in the launch file.